-SLR Canada celebrates International Women's Day 2020 with short blog series that features a small sample of the amazing women that are making strides in the field of sciences.
-Our first featured women is Christina Noel.
-She is a young Environmental Engineer, that works out of our Vancouver office in British Columbia.
+SLR Canada celebrates International Women's Day 2020 with a short blog series that features a small sample of the amazing women that are making an impact in environmental sciences.
+Our first profile is on Christina Noël.
+Christina is an Environmental Engineer that works out of our Vancouver office in British Columbia.

 - EMA of BC Emerging Environmental Professional Award